mikependon/RepoDB.NET/pages/operations/mergeall.md

 # MergeAll

-This method is used to merge an array of rows in the database.
+This method is used to merge an array of rows into the database.

 > This operation inserts all non-existing rows into the database, otherwise, it will update it based on the qualifiers.